grommunio/gromox/doc/glossary.rst

 	aggregate.
 Total size: 8 octets.
 IIDs have no particular order.
 On the wire, replid is LSB-first, but GLOBCNT is MSB-first.
 MS-OXCDATA specifies IIDs as an aggregate, while MS-OXCROPS specifies them as 64-bit integers.
-Software like Gromox and the MAPI Inspector For Fiddler indeed read/write IIDs from/to network as one leuint64 rather than as one leuint16 and a beuint48.
-This causes the logical value to have odd bit order too, e.g. the byte sequence ``01 00 00 00 00 00 00 0d`` (replid 1, folder 0xd) is 0xd00000000000001 when printed in gdb, and functions like ``rop_util_get_gc_value`` are needed to make sense of it.
+Gromox, MAPI Inspector For Fiddler, but also Exchange Server indeed read/write IIDs from/to network as one leuint64 rather than as one leuint16 and a beuint48 (this artifact is visible in the PidTagCn value of an object).
+This causes the logical value to have odd bit order too, e.g. the byte sequence ``01 00 00 00 00 00 00 0d`` (replid 1, folder 0xd) is 0xd00000000000001 when printed in MFCMAPI.
+	Functions like ``rop_util_get_gc_value`` are needed to make sense of it.
 The type ``eid_t`` is being introduced in source code to markup the places where this weird uint64 is in use.

 Folder Identifier, FID
 	Name for *internal identifier* when talking about a folder object.
 The